NielsDueJ/Model-for-Loss-Ratio-for-an-Insurance-Company/README.md

 # Model-for-Loss-Ratio-for-an-Insurance-Company

-Model to compute the loss ratio for an agency selling insurances in the auto industry.
-Different scenarios are simulated using Monte Carlo simulation to derive the ratio of losses to premiums paid.
+This Python script simulates the loss ratio for an insurance agency using a Monte Carlo method.
+The loss ratio is the ratio of total claims (losses) to total premiums collected.
+The simulation helps in understanding the risk associated with different policy scenarios.